Aatch/ramp/README.md

 [![Version](http://meritbadge.herokuapp.com/ramp)](https://crates.io/crates/ramp)
 [![Docs](https://docs.rs/ramp/badge.svg)](https://docs.rs/ramp)

-Ramp is a high-performance mulitple-precision (aka "BigNum") library for working with numbers bigger than can normally be handled.
+Ramp is a high-performance multiple-precision (aka "BigNum") library for working with numbers bigger than can normally be handled.
 Usage is very easy, you can almost use them as regular numbers.